swd12012/AdvancedInformaticsPracticeAnalyses/README.md

 The scripts for performing this renaming and moving are located in the Python file that is uploaded to this repository.

+I ran fastqc on one sample by inputting `fastqc ADL06_1_1.fq.gz`.
+This data file passed most metrics, but there were some overrepresented sequences, and the phred score began to fall off around 40bp in.

 This is the sample output when I type in `tree` in my home directory for the class:

 ```{bash}